This post contains affiliate links.

 If tourist attractions are your thing, you won’t be disappointed in Mexico.

-Some of the most popular are…
+Some of the most popular experiences and things to do in the country are…

 - The beaches and islands of Quintana Roo (Cancun, Playa del Carmen, Tulum, etc.)

-- Laguna Bacalar
+- Swimming at Laguna Bacalar

 - Boat cruises and scuba diving